 9:00 am – 10:15 am

-With a focus on practical applications, technological innovation and policy support, explore how biomass electricity generation and combined heat and power can contribute to energy independence, economic development and climate resilience in northern and remote communities.
+With a focus on practical applications, technological innovation and policy support, explore how biomass district energy and combined heat and power can contribute to energy independence, economic development and climate resilience in northern and remote communities.

 Moderator: Sheena Adams, Project Manager, Energy Infrastructure, Government of Northwest Territories